marcmll/URLShortenNode/README.md

 Usage:
 -
 The usage of this project requires you to have [npm](https://www.npmjs.com/get-npm) and [Redis](https://redis.io/download) installed.
 When having installed both, the first step is installing all the necessary node modules, required to run this project properly.
-To do so, navigate to the project folder using your commandline and type:
+To do so, navigate to the project folder using your command line and type:

 ```
 npm install
 ```

-Now that we have all the modules installed we can go ahead and start Redis in another commandline tab with the following command:
+Now that we have all the modules installed we can go ahead and start the Redis server in another command line tab, navigating to the Redis folder, typing in the following:

 ```
 src/redis-server